Stock market today: Wall Street remains relatively stable, near record highs - ExBulletin

 A report released in the morning showed that orders for durable manufactured goods were weaker last month than economists expected, but they were better than expected after ignoring planes and other transportation items.

-A separate report indicated that U.S. consumer confidence dropped unexpectedly.
+Another report says U.S. consumer confidence fell unexpectedly.
 Confidence is rising, and it's a number closely followed on Wall Street because consumer spending accounts for most of the U.S. economy.

 On the positive side for investors, the report also showed that inflation expectations among U.S. consumers declined slightly.